 Showing up at my practices wasn’t a grand gesture.
 It was a simple way my dad communicated that he loved me.
 Consistent acts of love, no matter how small, mean everything to the ones on the receiving end.
-[Tweet This] It did for me.
-With that in mind, here are simple gestures that say, “I love my son.”
+It did for me.
+With that in mind, here are 5 simple gestures that say “I love my son.”

 Generally speaking, boys love physical contact.
 It is one of the biggest ways they connect.
 They also tend to have a lot of energy bubbling out of them.
 There is no one they would rather play physically with than their dad.
 Take him down to the carpet and wrestle with him.
 Play tackle football in the backyard.
 You may be sore, but the way your son will feel loved is well worth the price.

 Don’t wait for a certain moment or performance to give him encouragement and appreciation.
 Turn to him and do it at any moment.
 Tell him why you are proud of him.
 Do it privately and publicly.
-Let him know that you believe in him.
-Explain to him the qualities of a strong man he already possesses.
+Let him know you believe in him.
+Point out the qualities of a strong man that you see in him.

-Video games, toys, and a certain TV show may not be something you like to talk about.
+You may not enjoy talking about video games, toys, and a certain TV show.
 However, in his world, there is nothing else more exciting.
-Just like anyone: When there is something exciting in our life, we want to tell the people we care about.
+Just like anyone, when there is something exciting in our lives, we want to tell the people we care about.
 He wants to tell you.
 Be interested in it.
 Ask him questions and validate his enthusiasm.
 He’ll feel it and never forget it.

 When we have a lot of errands and household jobs, we tend to put something in front of our kids to occupy them.
 However, they want to be with us and connect.
-It can create tension.
 Have him work with you.
 Tell him you need his help.
-He will feel empowerment and a sense of approval.
+He will feel empowered and a sense of approval.
 The project may take more time, but it will be time well spent.

-What are some simple things you do to communicate you love your son?
+Sound off: What are some simple things you do to communicate “I love my son”?